macro21KGB/select-and-complete/README.md

 The plugin offers various configuration options to customize the completion process according to your preferences:

-- **OpenAI API Key**: Enter your OpenAI API key to authenticate with OpenAI's servers.
+- **API Key**: Enter your API key to authenticate with the LLM
-- **Model Selection**: Choose from different OpenAI models to generate completions, each with its own strengths and capabilities.
+- **Model Selection**: Choose from different OpenAI and Ant models to generate completions, each with its own strengths and capabilities.
-- **Completion Length** (WIP): Adjust the length of generated completions to suit your needs.

 ## Feedback and Support

 If you encounter any issues, have suggestions for improvements, or need assistance, feel free to reach out via [GitHub Issues](https://github.com/macro21KGB/select-and-complete/issues).
 Your feedback is valuable and helps us improve the plugin for the entire community.

-**Note:** This plugin requires a valid OpenAI API key to function.
-Make sure to obtain your API key from the [OpenAI website](https://openai.com/) and configure it within the plugin settings.